Hospitals and health systems are facing a watershed moment.

 A number of healthcare systems who work with BrandActive have addressed these touchpoints as part of a rebranding implementation initiative.
 They create clear-cut signage to identify each wing, improve wayfinding in parking lots and entrances, and revamp the color-coded uniforms for all healthcare professionals.

 Understand that patient experience is an organization-wide goal

 Making these widespread improvements during times of brand change requires a team effort that extends far beyond the marketing department.
 For efficient and cost-effective rebranding cost analysis, scenario planning, and implementation logistics, many healthcare systems turn to BrandActive.
 We help organize the players whose input and cooperation are essential.
 First, we identify the scope of work and based on that, who at your healthcare system needs to be part of the brand change team.
-While it is probable that Marketing will lead this process, it’s likely that chief medical officers and chief experience officers will be primary approvers.
+While it is probable that Marketing will lead this process, it’s likely the chief medical officers and chief experience officers will be primary approvers.
 Many other hospital staff members will be involved as well, including facility management, legal, IT, fleet and representatives from every facility in the system.